soundpress/RulesOfNYC/docs/c35/index.rst

 (f) All settlement offers, whether or not made at a conference, shall be confidential and shall be inadmissible in any future hearing.

 (g) A settlement shall be reduced to writing, or, in the discretion of the administrative law judge, placed on the record.
-In the event that a settlement is reached other than at a conference, the hearing officer shall be notified immediately pursuant to Rule 12-12(f).
+In the event that a settlement is reached other than at a conference, the hearing officer shall be notified immediately pursuant to 52 RCNY § 12-12(f).
 Copies of all written settlement agreements shall be sent promptly to the hearing officer.

 (h) In the event that the case is not settled at the conference, outstanding pre-hearing matters, including discovery issues, shall be raised during the conference.
 In the event that the case is not settled at the conference, a hearing date may be set, if such a date has not already been set.
 The parties shall be expected to know their availability and the availability of their witnesses for a hearing.